jeremygruhlkey/myna/README.md

+#Myna

-Myna is an online self publishing platform for short stories, that allows writers to share their work with readers.
+Myna is an online publishing platform where writers can post their work and readers can discover great new stories.

+Many of the functionalities are similar to YouTune...
+... * Anyone can vist Myna to search for and read stories.